Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 University vehicles may be used for only University related business, and generally are provided for trips only when the driver is a University employee.
 In certain circumstances, students, contractors, and community members may be granted permission to drive University vehicles.
 Passengers are limited to University employees, students participating in authorized trips, and invited guests engaged in University related activities.

 This policy states rules regarding the use of University vehicles, which include any motorized (electric, gas, or diesel powered) vehicle operated on roadways.
-These rules are based on state and federal regulations, University policies, and the "The Right Way" brochure, mentioned in Sec.
-10. herein.
+These rules are based on state and federal regulations, University policies, and the "The Right Way" brochure mentioned in Section 10.

 2. University Vehicles